Here we have gone through Kumbhaka Pranayam benefits, process, posture, and precautions you should take [कुम्भक प्राणायाम, as read in Hindi].

 - Patients with High Blood pressure, Heart attack and pregnant women’s should not perform Kumbhaka.

-- The ratio of inhale and exhale should be in equal duration.
+- The ratio of inhaling and exhale should be of equal duration.

 Benefits of Kumbhaka | कुम्भक के लाभ

-- Beneficial to one who are engaged with more mental work.
+- Beneficial to one who is engaged with more mental work.

-- A great exercise for mind with clear thought and concentration power.
+- A great exercise for a mind with clear thought and concentration power.

 - Cures diseases like Asthma, Heart blockage, Allergies, Constipation, Acidity, Gastric problem, Diabetes and problems with Reproductive organs.

-- Increases sperms and best remedy for urine related problems with regular practice of Kumbhaka.
+- Increases sperms and best remedy for urine related problems with the regular practice of Kumbhaka.